microsoft/azurelinux-tutorials/README.md

    }
    ```

-# Customize Demo Image with Pre-built Packages
+# Customize the Demo Image with Pre-built Packages

 In the previous section we described how the package lists are defined.
 In this section we will add a pre-built package to the core-packages.json file.

 ## Add Latest Pre-Built Package

-The Zip package is not included in the demo image by default.
+The Zip package is not included in your demo image by default.
 Because Zip is already released for CBL-Mariner lets add it to your demo image.
 Open the [core-packages.json](./imageconfigs/demo_package_lists/core-packages.json) file with your favorite editor,  Add zip to the packages array before initramfs.
 While it's possible to add zip after initramfs, it is currently recommended to insert new packages before initramfs due to a performance quirk in the build system.

 ```json
  {